ekoindia/openapi-spec/markdown/README.md

     - user_code (string / required) - User code value of the user from whom the service needs to be activated
     - service_code (string / required) - Unique code of the service which needs to be activated
   - Body Parameters:
-    - initiator_id (int32 / required) - Your registered mobile number (See Platform Credentials for UAT)
+    - initiator_id (string / required) - Your registered mobile number (See Platform Credentials for UAT)

 #### Description